Embroidermodder/embroidermodder.github.io/content/_index.md

 They all tools to make the standard user experience of working with an embroidery machine better without expensive software which is locked to specific manufacturers and formats.
-But ultimately we hope that the core \textit{Embroidermodder 2} is a practical, ever-present tool in larger workshops, small cottage industry workshops and personal hobbyist's bedrooms.
+But ultimately we hope that the core _Embroidermodder 2_ is a practical, ever-present tool in larger workshops, small cottage industry workshops and personal hobbyist's bedrooms.